RL Modules#

 return {

-# - Generate distribution from these parameters.
+# - Generates distribution from ACTION_DIST_INPUTS parameters.

-# - "sample" from the deterministic distribution.
+# - Samples from the deterministic distribution.

-"action_dist_inputs": ...
+Columns.ACTION_DIST_INPUTS: ...

 }